Frequently Asked Questions

 Small Business was not defined in the legislation as there is no agreed definition of what a small business is.
 For example:

-Australian Bureau Statistics (ABS) uses 20 FTE or less; Fair Work Act (C/W) 15 FTE or less; Australian Taxation Office $2m turnover or less (potentially to change to $5m); In Europe 50 FTE; and some American States 500 FTE ( using the U.S. Small Business Administration definition and size standards).
+Australian Bureau of Statistics (ABS) uses 20 FTE or less; Fair Work Act (Cth) 15 FTE or less; Australian Taxation Office $2m turnover or less (potentially to change to $5m); In Europe 50 FTE; and some American States 500 FTE ( using the U.S. Small Business Administration definition and size standards).

-Given these variances, it was decided to not have a definition as it was intended to give the greatest access for all businesses.
+Given these variances, it was decided not to have a definition as it was intended to give the greatest access for all businesses.
 It is a relative measure and will be dealt with on a case by case basis.

 What does the ‘power to require information’ mean in the legislation?